Holographic imaging of an array of submicron light scatterers at low photon numbers: Reconstruction of the hole pattern of the mask

 where $E_\mathrm{S}$ and $E_\mathrm{R}$ are the electric fields (in complex notation) of the diffracted and reference beams in the detection plane, respectively. $c$ is the speed of light in vacuum and $\epsilon_0$ is the permittivity of free space.
 In the limit of a very weak scattered light field we can neglect the term $| E_\mathrm{S} |^2$.
 Ideally, the term $| E_\mathrm{R} |^2$ is just a constant.
 The information about the hole pattern is contained in the third term, the interference term.

-For simplicity, we first consider a single hole $n$ in the mask at position $\mathbf{r}_n = (x_n,y_n)^{t} $ which emits a scattered, spherical light wave.
+For simplicity, we first consider a single hole $n$ in the mask at position $\mathbf{r}_n = (x_n,y_n) $ which emits a scattered, spherical light wave.
 The lens at the focal distance $f$ collimates the wave into a plane wave with the wavevector component $\mathbf{k}_n $ in $(x,y)$ direction,

 where $k = 2\pi/ \lambda$ is the wavenumber of the light.
-(The origin of the coordinate system is located on the optical axis of the microscope lens.)
+The origin of the coordinate system is located on the optical axis of the microscope lens.
+The approximation in Eq. \eqref{eq:k_n} is valid for holes close to the optical axis, i.e. \mbox{$x_n, y_n \ll f$}.
 At the camera sensor, this plane wave interferes with the plane wave of the reference beam with wavevector $\mathbf{k}_R$, leading to a 2D sinusoidal fringe pattern $\propto \cos((\mathbf{k}_n - \mathbf{k}_R) \cdot \mathbf{r} + \varphi)$.
-Here, $\mathbf{r} = (x,y)^{T} $ is the position vector in the sensor plane of the camera and $\varphi$ is a constant phase.
-FFT of this pattern produces an output that only contains two single peaks at $\pm(\mathbf{k}_n - \mathbf{k}_R)$, corresponding to opposite momenta.
+Here, $\mathbf{r} = (x,y) $ is the position vector in the sensor plane of the camera and $\varphi$ is a constant phase.
+The FFT of this pattern produces an output that only contains two single peaks at $\pm(\mathbf{k}_n - \mathbf{k}_R)$, corresponding to opposite momenta.
 After subtraction of the constant vector $\mathbf{k}_R$ we obtain $\mathbf{k}_n$ which, according to Eq. (\ref{eq:k_n}), corresponds to the hole position $\mathbf{r_n}$, apart from a factor $-k/f$.
 The constant vector $\mathbf{k}_R$ depends on the incidence angle of the reference beam with respect to the detection plane.
 In spherical coordinates we have

 where $\theta$ and $\phi$ are the polar and azimuthal angles of the reference beam, respectively.